 Students who specialize in quantitative methods are required to take econometrics in the fall and winter of their first year.
-In addition, these students take additional courses in micro-economics, statistics, game theory, and econometrics.
+In addition, these students take additional courses in microeconomics, statistics, industrial organization, econometrics, and game theory.
 Students who specialize in consumer behavior take additional courses in psychology, sociology, anthropology, and statistics.